CSCI-362-02-2017/KMP/README.md

 ## 5)
 ### {Important note: The testing summary will not display if your browser is open.
 It is therefore necessary that you close all of your browser windows before executing this last command.}
-#### After you have run all the above commmands and waited for everything to install you can execute the tests folder from the testAutomation directory, using the command
+#### After you have run all the above commmands and waited for everything to install you can execute the tests from the testAutomation directory, using the command
 #### ```sudo ./scripts/runAllTests.sh```

-#### Testing report will be displayed across 5 tabs
+#### The testing report will be displayed across 5 tabs

 ### If full testing report does not display, cd into the project root, then into the mochawesome-report directory typing ```xdg-open filename.html``` will open the files.